How to prepare Mirepoix variations and other aromatic bases

-If you have been suffering from bland sauces, weak stews, and flavourless dishes, you are in luck.
+You are in luck if you have been suffering from bland sauces, weak stews, and flavourless dishes.
 There is an ancient trick to infusing your meals with flavour, and it is as simple as sautéeing some aromatics in a pan for anywhere from a few minutes to a few hours.

 Many chefs consider mirepoix to be the key ingredient for adding that extra oomph to a dish.
 It is the secret sauce, the essential ingredient, the reason your food tastes so good.
 The foundation of so many of the world’s greatest dishes, Mirepoix plays an important role in flavouring soups, stews, casseroles, braised meats, and marinades.